elastic/integrations/packages/mimecast/docs/README.md

 ### Threat Intel Feed Malware: Customer

 This is the `mimecast.threat_intel_malware_customer` dataset.
 These logs contain information about messages that return identified malware threats at a customer level.
-More about these logs [here](https://integrations.mimecast.com/documentation/endpoint-reference/threat-intel/get-feed/).
+More about [these logs](https://integrations.mimecast.com/documentation/endpoint-reference/threat-intel/get-feed/).

 An example event for `threat_intel_malware_customer` looks as following: